SkMAIL13/AMD-Hackintosh-AMD-FX-8320Opencore-EFI/README.md

 ______________________________________________________
 ## Conclusion

-It works not as fast as Windows or Linux, i think because of my old HDD, with SSD it would be good
+It works not as fast as Windows or Linux, i think because of my old HDD (+ only 8gb ram), with SSD (mb + 16gb ram) it would be good
 ______________________________________________________
 #### Hello visitor, ur welcome to my [EFI folder](https://github.com/SkMAIL13/AMD-FX-Hackintosh-Opencore-EFI/tree/master/EFI), use it and be full of fun, bye 🤚